Columbus Drive (Chicago): Route description

 The middle level of Columbus Drive crosses the Chicago River via the Columbus Avenue Bridge, a bascule structure built in 1982, and known by many locals as the Chicago kissing bridge.
 North of the river, it intersects the upper level of North Water Street and passes over that road's lower level before descending to ground level just before reaching Illinois Street.

 History

+Originally known as the Inner Drive, the road was renamed for Christopher Columbus and dedicated in a ceremony on August 3, 1933, as part of Italian day at the Century of Progress fair.

 Columbus originally only went south from Monroe Street, south of Illinois Center.
 In 1980, it was extended to Wacker, including the three-level portion, and it was built over the Chicago River in 1982, connecting to Fairbanks Court.
 In 1992 the upper level of North Water Street was built.

+Transportation

+There is no bus route dedicated entirely to Columbus Drive/Fairbanks Court.
+However, numerous bus routes run along sections of the road.

+South from Balbo Drive, Columbus Drive hosts the following bus routes that exit or enter Lake Shore Drive: CTA bus routes 2, 6, 10, J14, 26, and 28 as well as Pace bus routes 850, 851, and 855.
+CTA bus route 124 runs along Columbus Drive from Randolph Drive to Illinois Street (Navy Pier-bound) or Grand Avenue (Union Station-bound).
+Bus routes 4, X4, 6, and 20 run along the upper deck of Columbus Drive.
+Bus route 2 briefly runs along Fairbanks Court from Illinois Street/Grand Avenue to Ohio Street/Ontario Street; routes 3, 26, 66, and 157 runs along the rest of Fairbanks Court going northbound.
+Route 3 ends at the intersection of Erie Street and Fairbank Court, while Route 26 ends at the intersection of Chicago Avenue and Fairbank Court.